 What are the odds of having another miscarriage?

 Not very high!
 Though miscarriages are very common, only one percent of women will have two or more miscarriages.
-After one miscarriages, your odds of having another are about the same as they were before: around 14 percent.
+After one miscarriage, your odds of having another are about the same as they were before: around 14 percent.
 After two miscarriages, the risk of another miscarriage increases to 26 percent.
 After three miscarriages, the risk increases to 28 percent.

 When will you ovulate again?